Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 Who is this lens for?

-So this ultra-wide-angle lens is for real estate photographers, architectural photographers, landscape photographers, and Astrophotographers.
+This ultra-wide-angle lens is for real estate photographers, architectural photographers, landscape photographers, and Astrophotographers.

-Overall this is a great, relatively cheap ultra-wide-angle lens to add to your camera bag.
+This is a great, relatively cheap ultra-wide-angle lens to add to your camera bag.

 Sigma 10-20mm F3.5: (Best focal length for real estate video)